weihsiu/hereicome/presentation/presentation.md

 ---
 # Cupcakes.scala
 - A minimum DI framework
-- Infamous Cake Pattern in Scala
+- New take on the infamous Cake Pattern in Scala 2
 - **Implicit Function Types**
   - As return value
 - **summon** aka. "the"